This year is the third year that I’m riding in the Great Cycle Challenge Canada to honour my mom, Marilyn Violet Arial.

 Married the love of her life at 19 years old, raised three children, played a mean game of bridge and inspired her friends during book club meetings.

-Died eleven years ago–on June 19, 2010–after a valiant battle with non-Hodgkin’s lymphoma.
+Died twelve years ago–on June 19, 2010–after a valiant battle with non-Hodgkin’s lymphoma.

 Love you forever mom.